MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 To read objects from a particular Entity, create and execute a Core Data fetch request using methods from the <a href="http://stackmob.github.io/stackmob-ios-sdk/Categories/NSManagedObjectContext+Concurrency.html" target="_blank">NSManagedObjectContext+Concurrency</a> class.

-For a list of StackMob supported `NSFetchRequest` methods, see the `Fetch Requests` section of the <a href="file://localhost/Users/mattvaz/Documents/stackmob/editAppledocs/ios-sdk/CoreDataSupportSpecs.html#fetch_request" target="_blank">Core Data Support Specs</a>.
+For a list of StackMob supported `NSFetchRequest` methods, see the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide#FetchRequests" target="_bank">Fetch Requests</a> section of the Core Data Guide.

 <p class="alert">By default, objects are returned as faults, and attribute values are not accessed from the persistent store until specifically called upon in your code.
 This ensures in-memory usage is as low as possible.</p>